|Legler Systems Company|||||DB System|||||Contact Us|||||Help|||||Home||||

 10. Provide special file update edits to prevent the "lost update" problem when two or more users are updating the same accounting record at the same time, so the first change is not overridden by the second change.
 When this condition occurs an error message is displayed so the user can re-query the changed accounting record to apply his changes, thus solving the "lost update" problem.

 11. Allow the financial software by Legler Systems to be run directly from a hard disk, compact disc (CD-ROM) or USB flash drive (thumb drive) to support the access to the backup Master File, since all data in the online Master File (LSC directory) should be copied periodically to another hard disk, CD-ROM disc or USB flash drive for complete backup in case of hardware failure and stored off-site for added protection and safety.
+The financial applications can be started directly from these backup devices on any computer.

 13. Numeric data definitions have been revised to ensure that the storage allocation is either 2-bytes, 4-bytes or 8-bytes regardless of the cobol compiler used.
 For example, some 32-bit cobol compilers allocate only three bytes of storage for binary data defined as 9(6) COMP, so the PICTURE clause was revised to 9(8) COMP.